amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > **Reference**: [Assign or remove licenses in the Azure AD Portal](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/license-users-groups?)

-### F. Connect to the Azure AD Tenant with Microsoft Graph PowerShell
+### E. Connect to the Azure AD Tenant with Microsoft Graph PowerShell
 Open PowerShell and run the following command to connect to Azure AD:
 - Azure AD Commercial
   - `Connect-MgGraph -scope TBD`